HanfangC/hanfang.github.io/contents/home.md

 I am currently an undergraduate student at Shanghai Normal University, actively seeking opportunities for direct Ph.D. admission in Speech and Audio Processing, and Natural Language Processing.

 #### Email
-1000530599[at]smail.shnu.edu.cn
+1000530599@smail.shnu.edu.cn

 #### Education
-B.E., Shanghai Normal University, (expected graduation date)
+2023.12-present: B.E., Shanghai Normal University, Unisound-SHNU Joint Lab of Human-Machine Interaction, supervised by Prof. [Yanhua Long]

 #### Research Interests
-Speech and Audio Processing, Natural Language Processing, Deep Learning
+Speech and Audio Processing, Natural Language Processing, Deep Learning, including but not limited to:
+- Sound Event Detection

 #### Ph.D.
 Opportunities
 I am actively seeking direct Ph.D. admission opportunities in Speech, Audio Processing, and NLP fields.
-If you have any positions or know of any opportunities, please feel free to contact me via email.
+If you have any positions or know of any opportunities, please feel free to contact me via email📧.